marcobborges/marcobborges/README.md

 The monthly capitalization report — required to be submitted through the Finance portal — used to demand significant manual effort from multiple teams.
 I led the automation of this process, streamlining data collection and submission so that teams could redirect their energy toward higher-impact work within their projects.
 Built a lightweight AI agent to automate the collection of engagement metrics for a cross-team program.
 What used to take roughly a week of manual effort now runs in about two hours — pulling data, computing participation rates per member, and surfacing insights automatically.

-**Archipelago Program**
-Had the opportunity to participate in the Archipelago program — a company-wide initiative to deprecate the centralized data monorepo in favor of multi-repository ownership, giving business units more autonomy over their data pipelines and reinforcing the data mesh culture Nubank is building toward.

-**Small automations, big impact**

-Working in a team with significant tech debt and KTLO overhead, I found room to lead small but meaningful automations on my own — using [Cursor](https://cursor.com) and [Claude](https://claude.ai) to prototype and ship quickly, without waiting for a full engineering cycle.
+**Reducing critical incidents across the Data Platform**

+Led an effort to dramatically reduce Sev-1 and Sev-2 incidents that were impacting machine learning models — and indirectly, customers.
+This involved rethinking how PRs were promoted to production for dataset changes, strengthening deployment controls, and driving accountability across teams.
+We went from 17 Sev-1/Sev-2 incidents in Jan 2024 down to 1–2 per month by Dec 2024 — a meaningfully better reliability posture for the entire data platform.

 For personal projects, I've also been exploring [Lovable](https://lovable.dev) to build things fast.

 ---